mohamd34/NY_times/README.md

 # NY_times

-A new Flutter application.
+A NY_times project created in flutter using Bloc as state management.
+NY_times supports both Android and IOS.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a mini.

 A few resources to get you started if this is your first Flutter project: